epanov1602/CommandRevSwerve/docs/Adding_Camera.md

 ]
 ```

-And now, depending on which camera you use, you might want to borrow one of our code snippets below.
+And now, depending on which camera you use, you might want to borrow one of our code snippets below:

 <details>
 <summary>Example code for Limelight camera</summary>